-Mount Mansfield Loop, Northern Vermont is a 8 mile loop trail located near Stowe, VT that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and scenic driving and is accessible year-round.
+Mount Mansfield Loop Trail is a 8 mile moderately trafficked loop trail located near Stowe, VT that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.

 a bit more challenging than I thought it'd be, but totally worth it.

 We spent a week Hiking The Green Mountains of VT.
 This was probably my favorite part.The Cliff Trail is awesome, would be sketchy in rain or snow, lots of scrambles and squeezes.
 The view from Summit is great.You can hike the long trail up or take Gondola to Cliff trail or even take toll road and hike along summit.
 Spectacular.Would like to go back and explore West side of the Ridge.Dont recommend a heavy pack on Cliff Trail.

 Breath taking view!
 Or maybe that was the hike up lol.
 I had a wonderful day doing this trail it was unforgettable to say the least.

 Great Views!
 My only suggestion would be to avoid the cliff trail if you are afraid of heights.
 There a few places where you are climbing up over large rocks that leave you feeling a bit uneasy.
 Also make sure you pack a lot of water.
 I know that should go without saying but I passed a few groups that were out of water and I ended up giving away one of my large water bottles.